Novichok Stockpiling: Lethal Nerve Agent Used In Poisoning Ex-Spy Allegedly Stashed In Russia’s Secret Labs

 What Is Novichok?

 Novichok is a nerve agent developed by Russian scientists years ago.
-Soviet leader spent a significant amount of funds for biological weapons during the Cold War.
+Soviet leaders spent a significant amount of funds for biological weapons during the Cold War.
 They had weaponized versions of smallpox, the plague, and anthrax.
 Novichok, the chemical toxin allegedly used to attack ex-spy Skripal, was supposedly developed during this period.

-Russia, the country in possession of the most massive chemical weapons in the world, announced the complete destruction of more than 40,000 tonnes of declared agents.
+Russia, the country in possession of the most massive chemical weapons stockpile in the world, announced the complete destruction of more than 40,000 metric tons of declared agents.
 However, it’s worth noting that Novichok is not part of the list.

 Discovery of the existence of the nerve agent Novichok happened during the 90s.
 Since experts identified the nerve agent used to attack Skripal right away, he was able to receive the right medical treatment.

-Det Sgt Nick Bailey, who was also involved in the attack, also received treatment for the lethal nerve agent.
+Det.
+Sgt.
+Nick Bailey, who was also involved in the attack, also received treatment for the lethal nerve agent.

 Alleged Violation International Laws